Flexus WIE Living-Learning Program

 Flexus & Virtus Open House

-Admitted Clark School students for Fall 2024 and a parent/guardian are invited to spend an afternoon with our Flexus and Virtus Living and Learning Communities.
-Learn more about the programs, resources, and support available through the Women in Engineering Program and Flexus and Virtus Living and Learning Program.
+Students admitted to the Clark School for Fall 2026 and a parent/guardian are invited to spend an afternoon with our Flexus and Virtus engineering living and learning communities.
+Learn more about the programs, resources, and support available through the WIE Program and Flexus and Virtus programs.
 Engage with current Flexus and Virtus students as you explore the living and learning experience.

 Location: University of Maryland campus